openmsi/openmsipython/README.md

 1. What happens if we send very large files to topics to be consumed to an object store?
 (Might not be able to transfer GB of data at once?)
 1. How robust is the object store we're using (automatic backups, etc.)
-1. What if I forget and write my data to some “wrong” place?
-What if I write my data to the directory twice?
-1. Should I clear my data out of the streaming directory once it’s been produced to Kafka?